trueos/trueos-docs/trueos-handbook/postinstall.rst

 inserted.
 They must input the password associated with the removable device in order to login.

-.. note:: when a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
+.. note:: When a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
    In other words, the PersonaCrypt username is reserved for PersonaCrypt use.
 If you need to login to both encrypted and